VanIseghemThomas/discord.py-bot-template/README.md

 ![image](https://user-images.githubusercontent.com/55881698/153045303-8634d5b5-1824-4ddc-b30b-16a1c5115994.png)

 When starting the runner you should see the it appear with the **idle** status.
+I recommend [this doc](https://docs.github.com/en/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service) to get it up.

 ![image](https://user-images.githubusercontent.com/55881698/153045424-193ef313-8106-4f3f-8152-005ca40e8112.png)